spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 !SLIDE

-# All that is needed is to write down all the exported names of the projects JavaScript libraries
+# All that is needed is to richly annotate the api's of the projects JavaScript libraries

 !SLIDE